Acrylic (Perspex / PMMA)

 Frequently Asked Questions

-What's the difference between acrylic and Perspex? +
+What is the difference between cast and extruded acrylic? +

 Can acrylic be used outdoors? +